ysoheilifar/issabel-Boss-Secretary-Senario/README.md

 We have two boss extension and one secretary

-secretary and boss extensions is :
+secretary and boss extensions :

-> secretary : 101
+> extension of secretary is : 101

-> boss1 : 102
+> extension of boss1 is : 102

-> boss2 : 103
+> extension of boss2 is : 103

 - if you have 2 secretary extension or more put those to the Ring Group on web interface and use Ring Group Number here